A strikingly unique professional development program closing the gap between the roles of artist, arts administrator, and community builder

 We like to think that we take hosting to a level of social practice.
 In a society where public interactions are so often framed by consumer exchange, and in a post-modern western-dominated arts field that long ago banished human tenderness from its professional aesthetic out of fear of sentimentalism, indeed, the practice of human welcome becomes a form of cultural intervention and a conduit through which our human connectivity can be more deeply established.
 Our experience has shown us that the practice of this welcome bears a direct result on creating the kind of environment where transformative experiences occur.
 It is a “lost art” that we are seeking to return to the center of artistic practice and presentation, and it is one to which every single culture has its contributions.

-RPAH’s Professional Development Track is a 9-month program with ongoing enrollment and a 3-month summer intensive.
+RPAH’s Professional Development Track is a nine-month program with ongoing enrollment and a three-month summer intensive.
 Applicants should be prepared to commit 12-15 hours per week for the completion of this program.

 To apply, please submit a resume/CV with a statement regarding your intent to apply (LOI) to: